tflo/Auto-Quest-Tracker-MkIII/readme.md

 - Set all (current and future) dungeon quests to Never Track: `/aqt n dung`.
 - Set all variations of 'Aiding the Accord' to Always Track: `/aqt a ata`.
-- Set all Dragonracing quests to Ignore: `/aqt i dr`.
+- Set all Dragonriding Race quests to Ignore: `/aqt i dr`.

 … and so on.
 Again, check the [Wiki](https://github.com/tflo/Auto-Quest-Tracker-MkIII/wiki/Exceptions) for detailed instructions and examples!